EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 >
 > Finally, working in GitHub interface is convenient, but does not allow for spelling checking and lots of spelling mistakes can creep in this way.
 > If you can - clone your fork and set up RSQKit locally on your machine, and edit files
-> in a good text editor with spelling checking capabilities.
+> in a text editor with spelling checking capabilities.

 ### What *Not* to Contribute